USC Computer Science and Engineering Department

 Guidelines for Students

 The qualifying exam is given once each semester.
-You are expected to
+Option A is always

-The exam consists of three sessions, each lasting an hour and 45
+Option A of the exam consists of two sessions, each lasting two hours and 30

-from these topics in some past exams are given through the links
+these topics in some past exams are given through the links above.

 Each topic contains three numbered questions, which are weighted